dennis-kao/MendelianRNA-seq-DB/README.md

 #### Modification of Beryl Cummings scripts for discovering novel splicing events through RNA-seq

 MendelianRNA-seq-DB is a tool to discover splice sites in a collection of BAM files.
-It is a rewrite of [MendelianRNA-seq](https://github.com/dennis-kao/MendelianRNA-seq).
+It is a rewrite of [MendelianRNA-seq](https://github.com/dennis-kao/MendelianRNA-seq) to support storing junction information in a database while still supporting the parallel processing step.

+The main benefit of using a database is that results from previously processed .bam files can be reused.
+Practically, this means that you only have to process each BAM once and analyzing a new sample means adding the sample to the database then querrying it.

 ## Pipeline